 CLIENT: Ministry of Culture of Estonia, Estonian National Museum

-PROGRAM: Galleries and administrative facilities, 25,000 m2 total
+PROGRAM: Gallery space, administrative and support facilities, 25,000 m² total

 TEAM: ALA partners Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Ville Haimala and Risto Wikberg